Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/03-redirection.md

 {: .bash}

 ~~~
-537  bad_reads.txt
+96 bad_reads.txt
 ~~~
 {: .output}

+The `--no-group-separator` flag used above prevents grep from adding unnecessary extra lines to the file which would alter the number of lines present.

 > ## Exercise
 >
 > Try these questions on your own first.
 Then, if you are attending an instructor-led workshop, discuss your answers in your breakout room.
 Nominate someone from your group to feed back on the forum.
 >
-> 1. How many sequences are there in `SRR098026.fastq`?
+> 1. How many sequences are there in `ERR4998593_1.fastq`?
 Remember that every sequence is formed by four lines.
-> 2. How many sequences in `SRR098026.fastq` contain at least 3 consecutive Ns?
+> 2. How many sequences in `ERR4998593_1.fastq` contain at least 5 consecutive Ns?
 >
 > > ## Solution
 > >
 > >1.
 > > ~~~
-> > $ wc -l SRR098026.fastq
+> > $ wc -l ERR4998593_1.fastq
 > > ~~~
 > > {: .bash}
 > >
 > > ~~~
-> > 996
+> > 274108880 ERR4998593_1.fastq
 > > ~~~
-> > Now you can divide this number by four to get the number of sequences in your fastq file
+> > Now you can divide this number by four to get the number of sequences in your fastq file (68527220).
 > > {: .output}
 > >
 > > 2.
 > > ~~~
-> > $ grep NNN SRR098026.fastq > bad_reads.txt
+> > $ grep NNNNN ERR4998593_1.fastq > bad_reads.txt
 > > $ wc -l bad_reads.txt
 > > ~~~
 > > {: .bash}
 > >
 > > ~~~
-> > 249
+> > 4 bad_reads.txt
 > > ~~~
 > > {: .output}
 > {: .solution}